-- Preheat over to 350F.
-Whisk eggs together with sugar until it doubles in volume.
-In a separate bowl, combine flour and cocoa together.
+- Preheat the oven to 350°F. Beat the eggs with sugar until they double in volume.
+In a separate bowl, combine the flour and cocoa together.

-- By thirds, using spatula, fold flour into the egg mixture.
-Be careful not to overmix the dough.
+- In thirds, fold the flour mixture into the egg mixture, being extra careful not to over mix the dough.

-- Remove the cake from the oven, place a kitchen towel over the cake.
-Roll up the shorter side, making it into a long roll.
-Let the roll cool to a room temperature.
-Remove the towel and parchment paper
+- Remove the cake from the oven and place a kitchen towel over the cake.
+Roll up the shorter side.
+Let the roll cool to room temperature and remove the towel and parchment paper.

-- Unroll the cake and spread the cherries over the cake.
-Let the mixture soak for a few minutes while you work on the cream.
+- Unroll the cake and spread the cherries over it.
+Let the cherry mixture soak into the cake for a few minutes while you whip up the cake cream.

-- Spread a thick layer of cream over the raspberries.
-Roll the cake back into the roll.
-Cover the top with cream, decorate with some cherries, chocolate or cacao.
+- Spread a thick layer of cream over the cherries.
+Roll the cake back up and cover the outside with the remaining cake cream.
+Decorate the top with cherries, chocolate shavings, and/or cacao.

 - Let the cake rest overnight before serving.
 Enjoy!